 When it comes to changing our drinking habits, everyone has a different timeline.
 Yet, it's easy to forget this, especially when constantly bombarded by success stories and highlight reels.
 Many of us fall into the trap of synchronizing our expectations with these showcased timelines, ignoring the fact that each person's journey is as unique as their DNA.
 Such comparison can result in demotivation and even derailment from our path.

-The Loop of Instant Gratification
+Chasing Likes: The Instant Gratification Trap

 In today's world of quick fixes and instant results, patience is often in short supply.
 Comparing offers an immediate, though flawed, sense of where we stand, providing instant gratification or instant despair.
 Either way, it's a rapid emotional response in a situation where slow, steady progress is generally the rule rather than the exception.